ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

                               options = mysqlOptions);
 ```

-Similarly, the `dbClient` uses the named params, and it provides an unshared connection pool in the type of
+Similarly, the `dbClient` uses the named params and it provides an unshared connection pool of the type of
 [sql:ConnectionPool](https://ballerina.io/learn/api-docs/ballerina/#/sql/records/ConnectionPool)
 to be used within the client.
 For more details about connection pooling, see the [SQL Module](https://ballerina.io/learn/api-docs/ballerina/#/sql).